FIF Filing Checklist

 - You are a company, trust that is not clearly type A/type B, PIE, partnership, or other non-individual taxpayer.

-- You are near the NZ$50,000 threshold and have transfers, split holdings, reinvested dividends, joint holdings, or older holdings without clean purchase records.
+- You are near the relevant threshold and have transfers, split holdings, reinvested dividends, joint holdings, or older holdings without clean purchase records.

-- You are a recent migrant, departing resident, US citizen/green-card holder, or otherwise taxed overseas on disposals.
+- You are a recent migrant, departing resident, US citizen/green-card holder, otherwise taxed overseas on disposals, or relying on Budget 2026 RAM changes.

 - You need to claim foreign tax credits or reconcile the result with another country's return.